espocrm/documentation/administration/formula.md

 `number\round(VALUE, PRECISION)` Returns the rounded value of VALUE to specified PRECISION (number of digits after the decimal point).
 PRECISION can also be negative or zero (default).

 #### number\floor
-`number\floor(VALUE)` Returns the next lowest integer value by rounding down value if necessary. (since version 4.9.0)
+`number\floor(VALUE)` Returns the next lowest integer value by rounding down value if necessary.

 #### number\ceil
-`number\ceil(VALUE)` Returns the next highest integer value by rounding up value if necessary. (since version 4.9.0)
+`number\ceil(VALUE)` Returns the next highest integer value by rounding up value if necessary.

 ### Entity